Nicolò Bulega: Ducati Corse (2025)

-Bulega replaces Marc Márquez for the final two races of the 2025 MotoGP season after testing the Ducati Desmosedici GP in a private test at Jerez in 30 & 31 October 2025.
+Bulega replaced Marc Márquez for the final two races of the 2025 season after testing the Ducati Desmosedici GP in a private test at Jerez in 30 & 31 October 2025.

 Ducati Corse test rider (2026)

-Ducati Corse hired Bulega as a Test Rider for the 2026 season.
+Ducati Corse hired Bulega as a test rider for the 2026 season.
 He joins the Borgo Panigale manufacturer's test team with Michele Pirro next season, opening up opportunities and possibilities for MotoGP in line with the 2027 regulations.
 He will support Ducati Corse in the development project of the bike focusing on the Pirelli tires.

+VR46 Racing Team (2027–)

+On September 9, 2026, VR46 Racing Team announced that Bulega will move from World Superbikes to MotoGP in 2027.